ChromMob/MineStoreRecode/README.md

     # %player% is replaced with the name of the player the money was sent by.
     # Requires permission: ms.economy.send
     send-other: <gold>Received %amount% from %player%

+# This feature requires player to have the permission: ms.redeem
 manual-redeem:
   # Enables or disables the manual redeem.
 If enabled, the plugin will send the message below to the player when they have packages to redeem.
   enabled: true